-As the basis of most DIY builds, the Penn State approach includes the key functions of making recording relatively easy.
-If you want to insert a presentation use an analog projector onto the wall (or a wall-mounted display) to capture your presentation.
+As the basis of most DIY builds, the Penn State approach makes video recording relatively easy.
+However, if you want to insert a presentation, that must be done using an analog projector onto the wall (or a wall-mounted display) to capture your presentation.
 Not surprisingly, the clarity (and resulting professionalism of your video) is diminished.

-You can add a greenscreen but you are then limited to capturing one mode: the presenter standing in front of the greenscreen (no use of a projected presentation, though a wall-mounted display could be used).
+You can add a green-screen but you are then limited to capturing one mode: the presenter standing in front of the green-screen (no use of a projected presentation, though a wall-mounted display could be used).
 There is no processing of that video to remove the green background and replace it with an image so post-shoot editing will be needed every time.

 In contrast, our team has spent thousands of hours researching, developing, and tuning the commercial systems we produce to make the process of setup and use as seamless as possible.

-Users of the Revolution One Button Studio can switch between a variety of presentation modes, integrating presentation slides, backgrounds, logos and more in real time with nothing more than the touch of a button.
+Users of the Revolution One Button Studios can switch between a variety of presentation modes, digitally integrating presentation slides, backgrounds and more in real time with nothing more than the touch of a button.
 Live streaming capability is included in all of our systems, other than the Lite package.

 We place an immense value on customers' time and overall experience.
-We are happy to spend ten hours to make a change that will save five minutes for every customer during setup & launch.
+We will spend ten hours or more to make a change that will save five minutes for every customer during setup & launch.